 Skip to main contentArrow Right

 Having a robust access control model is critical for every business.
-Unauthorized access can lead to data breaches and lack of legitimate access can harm the user experience.
-The solution (or at least one of them)?
-Role-based access control.
+Unauthorized access can lead to data breaches, and a lack of legitimate, straightforward access options can harm the user experience.
+The solution, or at least one of them, is Role-based access control (RBAC).

 By tying access permissions to users’ specific roles, RBAC provides a secure, efficient way to safeguard sensitive information.
 In this article, we’ll explore what is RBAC, how it works, the concepts that underpin it, and the different models you can use to tailor access control to your needs.